tnelson/Forge/docs/index.md

 ## Our Papers

-To read more about our motivation and design, see [our upcoming paper in OOPSLA 2024](https://cs.brown.edu/~tbn/publications/forge-oopsla24.pdf).
+To read more about our motivation and design, see our [OOPSLA 2024 paper](https://cs.brown.edu/~tbn/publications/forge-oopsla24.pdf).

 ## Contact